mde-optimiser/mde-optimiser.github.io/src/_docs/case-studies/scrum.md

 order: 2
 ---

-An example CRA case project implemented using MDEOptimiser can be found in [this](https://github.com/mde-optimiser/case_studies) repository.
+An example CRA case project implemented using MDEOptimiser can be found in [this](https://github.com/mde-optimiser/mde_optimiser) repository.

-An example implementation using MDEOptimiser can be found in [this](https://github.com/mde-optimiser/case_studies) repository.

 #### Introduction